opendistro-for-elasticsearch/opendistro-build/kibana/README.md

  # Open Distro for Elasticsearch Kibana build

-This repo contains the scripts for building Open Distro for Elasticsearch Kibana docker images in docker/ and linux distributions (RPM & DEB) in linux_distributions/.
+This repo contains the scripts for building Open Distro for Elasticsearch Kibana Docker images and packages for Linux distributions (RPM & DEB).

-The default version to build is set in version.json for both docker and linux distributions.
+The default version to build is set in version.json for both Docker and Linux distributions.

 ## Getting started
 ```